• Skip to main content

 Kensington and Hector Buote of Tignish as Prince County representatives; Joseph Gaudin of North Rustico and Edwin C. Johnstone of Charlottetown as Queen’s County representatives; and, George Ferguson of Murray River and Wilfred Wright of Souris as King’s County representatives.

-Since its inception in 1957, the Federation of Prince Edward Island Municipalities has grown to forty-one members.
+Since its inception in 1957, the Federation of Prince Edward Island Municipalities has grown to forty-three members.

 PAST PRESIDENTSTERM OF SERVICE